-- Unicompartmental Knee Arthroplasty: When the arthritic process is in the early stages and has involved only one of the three compartments in the knee, replacing only that compartment by this minimally invasive technique will address the goals of pain relief, quick clinical recovery and early return to daily activities.
+- Unicompartmental Knee Arthroplasty: When the arthritic process is in the early stages and has involved only one of the three compartments in the knee, replacing only that compartment with this minimally invasive technique will address the goals of pain relief, quick clinical recovery and early return to daily activities.

-Unfortunately in spite of all these measures, the arthritis is progressive in most cases.
-In case of grade 4 arthritis, bone rubs against bone giving rise to severe pain, in which case, surgical management is the only option.
+Unfortunately, in spite of all these measures, arthritis is progressive in most cases.
+In the case of grade 4 arthritis, bone rubs against bone giving rise to severe pain, in which case, surgical management is the only option.

 In many ways, a total knee replacement is similar to changing a set of car tyres.
-How long the tyres lasts depends on how much the car is used, on what types of roads the car is driven, how heavy the car is, and whether or not the car is properly serviced and maintained.
+How long the tyres last depends on how much the car is used, on what types of roads the car is driven, how heavy the car is, and whether or not the car is properly serviced and maintained.
 Similarly, how long a total knee lasts depends on how much it is used, what types of activities it is used for and whether you have regular follow-ups.

 Following are some examples:

-- High Efficiency Particulate Air (HEPA) Filters: OT environment is strictly controlled with these filters, eliminating the minutest of particles.
+- High-Efficiency Particulate Air (HEPA) Filters: OT environment is strictly controlled with these filters, eliminating the minutest of particles.

 - Total Body Exhaust Suit: OT personnel use special suits for reducing the chances of infection.

-- Cementing: The prosthesis is fixed to the bone using special, antibiotic impregnated cement.
+- Cementing: The prosthesis is fixed to the bone using special, antibiotic-impregnated cement.
 Processing the cement has a huge impact on the results, sometimes deciding the success or failure of the surgery.
 We are the only hospital in the city to use ‘vacuum mixing’ of the cement, in all our patients, giving it the best chance to last a lifetime.

 - Pulse Lavage: Pulse lavage has proven to be the best method for thorough irrigation of the surgical wound, which in turn is essential for preventing infection.

-- High Flex Prosthesis: This highly evolved prosthesis goes beyond pain relief and aims at restoring a near normal range of movement of the knee.
+- High Flex Prosthesis: This highly evolved prosthesis goes beyond pain relief and aims at restoring a near-normal range of movement of the knee.
 Sitting cross-legged is possible after 6 months.

-- Computer Assisted Navigation: Here the computer collects data regarding the morphology of the bone and guides the surgeon in performing the surgery with sub-millimetre accuracy.
+- Computer-Assisted Navigation: Here the computer collects data regarding the morphology of the bone and guides the surgeon in performing the surgery with sub-millimetre accuracy.